Age of Intuition Suite

 The imaginal realms

 John O’Donahue, the Irish poet, writes of thin spaces.
 Thin spaces are places where the veil between the sensory and imaginal world is very thin.
-In such places, a person can experience magic.
+In such places, a person can experience epiphany.
 It can be a feeling of more-ness in the moment.
 It can be a wave of sorrow.
-The encounter can take a limitless number of form.
-Whatever form they take, they change us, often forever.
+The encounter can take limitless numbers of forms, changing us, often forever.
 Some thin spaces are quite pronounced and shared across a culture or two.
 Some are deeply personal only for us.
 We can return to such places and re-enter what world we opened.
 We can just as likely return and feel nothing extraordinary at all.

-This course is called Turning the Jewel because through this process we will regard our consciousness from many perspectives, seeing the many facets of who we are, tracking the way the light changes when we look at ourselves (the jewel) in many different ways.
+This course is called Gifted Trauma Alchemy because this process accepts all of who we are and through a process transforms us into a more refined, intentional, unencumbered iteration of ourselves.
 Our gifted meta-consciousness gives us the opportunity to dive into perspective-taking with an enormous complexity and depth.
-This course is made for gifted people, so there is space for all of who you are, all of the perspectives and complexities
+This course is made for gifted people, so there is space for all of who you are, all of the perspectives and complexities.

 The imaginal world tends to evade prediction.
-If we could predict it and map it, we would analyze it and destroy it by accident.
-It knows this about its counterpart in the analytical brain.
-The analytical brain’s sole job is to not see, say, or hear anything about it.
-As ego’s emissary, the analytical brain defends itself against its own demise.
-Hence the attack on emotion it has sustained for three centuries at least.
-For us, the Gifted, the entire world is a thin space.
+If we could predict it and map it, we would analyze it and limit it by accident.
+It knows this about its counterpart in the analytical brain, here to help us navigate, logic, and stay safe.

 The Curriculum